BREEAM certification is a key metric that Prologis use for measuring the environmental performance of its developments

 - Two storey hub office totalling approximately 4,004 sqft (372m2) GIA.

-The building has 28 dock levellers along one side of the warehouse unit, managed by a purpose built goods in/out office.
+- 28 dock levellers along one side of the warehouse unit, managed by a purpose-built goods in/out office.

 In line with the company’s global commitment to sustainability, all new Prologis buildings in the UK are designed and constructed to be environmentally sustainable.